 Ding Ding!
-It’s the month of Christmas and do you know what that means?
+It’s the week before Christmas and do you know what that means?
 Yup, the drop-in season has officially begun.
 It’s a fun and frivolous time of year, packed with lunch dates and impromptu BBQs and all the excuses to open that bottle of rosé and toast with our friends and family.

 When you’re burning the social candle at both ends it can be easy to let the little household admin slide… Next minute, you’ve got unexpected visitors dropping in and you’re in a mad panic to rinse a few glasses and hide that overflowing washing hamper!
 We’ve all been there.
 And, over the years we’ve learned a couple of sneaky tricks to help keep your home host-ready at a moment’s notice: